VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:5m error !(buggy_app OR foobar)
 ```

-Note that the parentheses are required here, since otherwise the query won't return the expected results.
+The parentheses are **required** here, since otherwise the query won't return the expected results.
-The query `error !buggy_app OR foobar` is interpreted as `(error AND NOT buggy_app) OR foobar`.
-This query may return error logs
+The query `error !buggy_app OR foobar` is interpreted as `(error AND NOT buggy_app) OR foobar` according to [priorities for AND, OR and NOT operator](#logical-filters).
-from the buggy app if they contain `foobar` [word](#word).
-This query also continues returning all the error logs from the second buggy app.
-This is because of different priorities for `NOT`, `AND` and `OR` operators.
-Read [these docs](#logical-filter) for more details.
-There is no need in remembering all these priority rules -
+This query returns logs with `foobar` [word](#word), even if do not contain `error` word or contain `buggy_app` word.
-just wrap the needed query parts into explicit parentheses if you aren't sure in priority rules.
+So it is recommended wrapping the needed query parts into explicit parentheses if you are unsure in priority rules.
 As an additional bonus, explicit parentheses make queries easier to read and maintain.

 Queries above assume that the `error` [word](#word) is stored in the [log message](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field).
-This word can be stored in other [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) such as `log.level`.
+If this word is stored in other [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) such as `log.level`, then add `log.level:` prefix
-How to select error logs in this case?
-Just add the `log.level:` prefix in front of the `error` word:
+in front of the `error` word:

 ```logsq
 _time:5m log.level:error !(buggy_app OR foobar)